PBoyal20/Game-of-life/README.md

 ## Usage

 1. Open the Ubuntu terminal.
-2. Compile the program using the following command:
+2. Compile the program using the following command: g++ life.cpp -o life

-3. Run the program using the following command:
+3. Run the program using the following command: ./life.o

 4. Follow the on-screen instructions: